Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 bam_paths = ["path/to/bams/cell_type_A.bam", "path/to/bams/cell_type_B.bam"]
 ```

-If bigWigs have been pre-normalised, then it is advisable to remap them without normalisation, or to use ZEN-norm's [](reverse bigWig normalisation).
+If bigWigs have been pre-normalised, then it is advisable to remap them without normalisation, or to use ZEN-norm's <a href="#reverse_norm">reverse bigWig normalisation</a>.

 ```python
 bigwig_paths = ["path/to/bams/cell_type_A.bw", "path/to/bams/cell_type_B.bw"]